MiR-324-5p

 miR-324-5p is a microRNA that functions in cell growth, apoptosis, cancer, epilepsy, neuronal differentiation, psychiatric conditions, cardiac disease pathology, and more.
 As a microRNA, it regulates gene expression through targeting mRNAs.
-Additionally, miR-324-5p it is both an intracellular miRNA, meaning it is commonly found within the microenvironment of the cell, and one of several circulating miRNAs found throughout the body.
+Additionally, miR-324-5p is both an intracellular miRNA, meaning it is commonly found within the microenvironment of the cell, and one of several circulating miRNAs found throughout the body.
 Its presence throughout the body both within and external to cells may contribute to miR-324-5p's wide array of functions and role in numerous disease pathologies – especially cancer – in various organ systems.

 History

 miR-324-5p first appeared in literature in a paper published by John Kim et al. in early 2004 that identified 32 entirely new miRNAs from cultured rat cortical neurons using miRNA cloning and RNA analysis.
 The miRNA quickly gained traction in scientific literature, appearing in articles about the evolutionary conservation of microRNAs, HIV, cancer, and other topics within a few years.
 Today, the functions and roles of miR-324-5p are still not yet fully characterized.